 - Monday–Friday 9 am–5 pm

-- Saturday and Sunday Closed
+- Saturday and Sunday are Closed

 Kelvin Hall (public spaces)